cds-snc/notification-terraform/scripts/s3bucketsize/README.md

 ## Overview

 The script performs the following steps:
-1. Retrieves the list of S3 bucket names from the environment variable `BUCKET_NAMES`.
+1. Retrieves the list of S3 bucket names from the environment variables `BUCKET_NAMES` and `OUTPUT_BUCKET`.
+These can also be stored in an .env file.
 2. Calculates the total size and number of objects in each specified S3 bucket.
 3. Appends the calculated sizes and item counts along with the current date to a CSV file.
 4. Checks if the CSV file already exists in the specified output S3 bucket (defined by the `OUTPUT_BUCKET` environment variable).